01 The Body Reacts Before the Mind Can Intervene

 The certainty is striking.
 Despite perhaps never having read a serious Reformed treatment of election, despite not having studied the counterarguments to their own position, despite the fact that their church history is filled with brilliant theologians who held this very view—the conclusion that "this can't be right" feels overwhelmingly certain.
 And certainty without knowledge is a tell-tale sign that something other than reason is doing the deciding.

-* This page was predestined before the foundation of the world.
+* This page was predestined before the creation of the world.

 What we're observing is not unique to theology.
 In fact, modern psychology has become quite sophisticated in understanding why people reject evidence that threatens their fundamental worldviews.
 The research is robust, rigorous, and—crucially—it explains almost everything we see in theological debates about God's sovereignty.